UnitTestBot/UTBotJava/.github/ISSUE_TEMPLATE/test_request.md

 - [ ] Generate tests for the class
 - [ ] Remove results
 - [ ] Generate and Run test for a method
+- [ ] Check only expected tests are red (failing on exceptions)
+- [ ] Check there are no yellow tests (failing on asserts)

 **Manual scenario #2**

 - [ ] Use default plugin settings
 - [ ] Open the utbot-sample/src/main/java/org/utbot/examples/mock/CommonMocksExample.java file
 - [ ] Generate and Run tests with different Mocking options
+- [ ] Check only expected tests are red (failing on exceptions)
+- [ ] Check there are no yellow tests (failing on asserts)
-- [ ] Check tests consistency, layout, naming, how mocking is done
+- [ ] Check generated tests consistency, layout, naming, correct mocking

 **Manual scenario #3**

 - [ ] Create a new Gradle project with JDK 17
 - [ ] Add a sample java file to test
 - [ ] Generate a test in the existing test root
-- [ ] Check tests consistency, layout, naming
+- [ ] Check generated tests consistency, layout, naming

 **Manual scenario #4**

 - [ ] Create a new Maven project with JDK 8
 - [ ] Add a sample java file to test
 - [ ] Generate a test with a new test root
-- [ ] Check tests consistency, layout, naming
+- [ ] Check generated tests consistency, layout, naming

 **Manual scenario #5**

-- [ ] Create a new Idea project with JDK 11
+- [ ] Create a new IntelliJ project with JDK 11
 - [ ] Add a sample java file to test
 - [ ] Generate tests for several classes
-- [ ] Check tests consistency, layout, naming
+- [ ] Check generated tests consistency, layout, naming